DavidGuere/Pin-generator/README.md

 ## About the project

-This web application randomly generates a 4 digit number to be used as PIN.
-To application does not generate simple PIN-s such as 1111 or 4444 and does not generate the same PIN for two users.
+This web application randomly generates a 4 digit number to be used as a PIN.
+To application does not generate simple PIN-s such as 1111 or 4444 and does not generate the same PIN for two different users.
+The application is a responsive website built following an MVC pattern.

 ## Technologies